WISDEM/WOMBAT/docs/source/index.rst

 Latest Changes?
 ---------------

-As of v0.7, a series of bug fixes in the operating reduction and servicing status result in downtime and layout impacts that are accurately modeled.
-Put simply, ``operation_reduction > 0`` can have significant impacts on availability and energy production, and should be used carefully.
+As of v0.8, a series of bug fixes in the cable, subassembly, repair management, and servicing equipment models that ensure repairs can't happen twice under limited circumstances or that more than one repair can occur simutaneously.
+New features include an emissions metric and random seeding of simulations, with significant simulation speedups across the board due to using Polars for managing the weather and datetime functionality.

 Please see the CHANGELOG for details!